alimahdiyar/AI-hw4/README.md

 # AI-hw4
 Yeah It's deadline and I don't give a shit about it.
-Get off and let me do something usefull
+Get off and let me do something useful

 Stop abusing us, Shiraz University -_-